reed-boeger/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis

 ## Overview
+The purpose of this analysis was to investigate Vine endorsment campaigns for amazon product reviews, and to expore the big data ETL process for this.
+Deliverable 1 focused on creating an AWS database and connecting pgAdmin to this database and populating tables in pgAdmin.
+Deliverable 2 was a mathmatical analysis and PySpark excercise to assess bias.

 ## Results
 The following screenshot answers the questions, how many Vine and non-Vine reviews, how many are 5-star and what percentage of Vine and non-Vine reviews are 5-star: